Would you like to create a LinkedIn group you can fill with your ideal clients?

 5. Decide if you want it to be searchable or unlisted

-LinkedIn groups have two privacy settings: standard and unlisted.
+LinkedIn groups have two privacy settings: listed and unlisted.

 An unlisted group does not appear in LinkedIn’s search results, and only group admins can invite members to join.

-You will generally want to select a standard group.
+You will generally want to select a listed group.